1948 Republican Party presidential primaries: Candidates

 Both the Republican Party and the Democratic Party courted Dwight D. Eisenhower, the most popular United States general of World War II.
 Eisenhower's political views were unknown in 1948.
 He was, later events would prove, a moderate Republican, but in 1948 he flatly refused the nomination of any political party.

 With Eisenhower refusing to run, the contest for the Republican nomination was between New York Governor Thomas E. Dewey, former Minnesota Governor Harold Stassen, General Douglas MacArthur, Ohio Senator Robert A. Taft and California Governor Earl Warren.
 Governor Dewey, who had been the Republican nominee in 1944, was regarded as the frontrunner when the primaries began.
 Dewey was the acknowledged leader of the GOP's powerful eastern establishment; in 1946 he had been re-elected Governor of New York by the largest margin in state history.
 Dewey's handicap was that many Republicans disliked him; he often struck observers as cold, stiff and condescending.
 Senator Taft was the leader of the GOP's conservative wing.
 He opened his campaign in 1947 by attacking the Democratic Party's domestic policy and foreign policy.
 In foreign policy, Taft was a non-interventionist who opposed many of the alliances the U.S. government had made with other nations to fight the Cold War with the Soviet Union; he believed that the nation should concentrate on its own problems and avoid "imperial entanglements".
 On domestic issues, Taft and his fellow conservatives wanted to abolish many of the New Deal social welfare programs that had been created in the 1930s; they regarded these programs as too expensive and harmful to business interests.
 Taft had two major weaknesses: he was seen as a plodding, dull campaigner, and he was viewed by most party leaders as being too conservative and controversial to win a presidential election.
 Taft's support was limited to his native Midwestern United States and parts of the Southern United States.

 The "surprise" candidate of 1948 was Stassen, the former "boy wonder" of Minnesota politics.
 Stassen had been elected governor of Minnesota at the age of 31; he resigned as governor in 1943 and served in the United States Navy in World War II.
 In 1945 he had served on the committee which created the United Nations.
 Stassen was widely regarded as the most "liberal" of the Republican candidates, yet as the primaries continued he was criticized for being vague on many issues.

-The following political leaders were candidates for the 1948 Republican presidential nomination:
+Nominee

 Major candidates

 These candidates participated in multiple state primaries or were included in multiple major national polls.